Thermal quantum coherence of two-qutrit Heisenberg XXZ model with Herring-Flicker coupling and Dzyaloshinskii-Moriya interaction under magnetic field: Introduction

 Now, we describe a few studies by various authors that include the coupling strength, $J$, as a function of location in various spin chain configurations.
 In reality, due to quantum fluctuations and noise, the coupling intensity in quantum systems may be regarded as a factor in practical scenarios regarding the distance separating quantum particles.
 This method could be utilized to improve quantum implementations.
 In $1988$ Haldane and Shastry \cite{hal,sha} presented the first effort to explore entanglement in the spin chain with long-range interactions, where the coupling strength is equal to the inverse of the distance square and follows the squared law.
 In a similar manner, B. Lin et al. \cite{lin} investigated the XXZ Heisenberg chain with long-range interactions, whereas M. XiaoSan et al. \cite{xia} investigated the XX Heisenberg model with Calogero Moser interactions.

-Due to the significance of HF coupling in quantum information physics to determine the degree of intricacy between particles and motivated by previous works, we will investigate the thermal entanglement of spin--1 in a two-spin Heisenberg XXZ system with z-axis DM interaction, HF coupling distance, and in the presence of a uniform magnetic field.
+Due to the significance of Herring-Flicker coupling (HF) in quantum information physics to determine the degree of intricacy between particles and motivated by previous works, we will investigate the thermal entanglement of spin--1 in a two-spin Heisenberg XXZ system with z-axis DM interaction, HF coupling distance, and in the presence of a uniform magnetic field.
 To the best of our knowledge, this study is the first to offer the first finding of thermal quantum correlation measured by negativity for two-spins-qutrit over the HF coupling distance.

 This paper is organized as follows: Section {2} presents in--depth the theoretical model of our system exposed to DM interaction and a magnetic field with HF coupling.
-In addition, we establish the spectrum of the system at a certain temperature.
-Section {3} will address thermal quantum entanglement measured by negativity.
-Section {4} will include numerical studies to highlight the behavior of systems.
-Lastly, the investigation is concluded with a summary of the results.
+In addition, we establish the spectrum of the system at a specific temperature.
+Section {3} will address thermal quantum entanglement measured by $l_1$-norm coherence.
+Section {4} will be devoted to some exceptional cases, notably the isotropic XY and XXX models.
+Section {5} will include numerical studies to highlight the behavior of systems.
+Finally, the investigation is concluded with a summary of the results.